-Each participant and his or her family self-identify three to four life skills goals to work towards during the two-week session.
+Each participant and their family self-identify three to four life skills goals to work towards during the two-week session.
 Learning modules include:

-Activities of daily living such as grooming & hygiene, cleaning, laundry, cooking, money management, home health and safety.
+Activities of daily living such as grooming & hygiene, cleaning, laundry, cooking, money skills, home health and safety.

-Understanding nutritional information and making food choices, grocery shopping, meal planning and preparation.
+Understanding nutritional information and making food choices, e.g., Grocery shopping, meal planning and preparation.

-Leisure skills development, physical activity, sportsmanship, and accessing community spaces including pedestrian safety.
+Leisure skills development, physical activity, sense of sportsmanship, sense of fairness and accessing community spaces including pedestrian safety.

 Making friends, conversation, social problem solving, relationships and boundaries.

-G.R.O.W. in Gimli is staffed by three trained on-site facilitators and a student occupational therapist completing their practicum.
+G.R.O.W. in Gimli is facilitated by three trained on-site service providers and a student occupational therapist completing their practicum.
 The Program is overseen by the Executive Director.